GrzegorzKozub/arch/README.md

 ## Wayland

-Wayland is now enabled on Intel.
+Currently enabled on Intel.
 Visual Studio Code is running in native Wayland.
-Kitty is running on XWayland because native window decorations are ugly.
-Brave and KeePassXC are running on XWayland because auto-type is not supported in native.
+Kitty, Brave and KeePassXC are running on XWayland.

-To enable Wayland on NVIDIA, adding `nvidia_drm.modeset=1` kernel module setting and running `ln -s /dev/null /etc/udev/rules.d/61-gdm.rules` is required.
-XWayland stuttering, high latency in games and lack of Wayland support in `nvidia-settings` (coolbits, undervolting and overclocking) prevent from enabling Wayland on NVIDIA at this point.
+### Problems

+- KeePassXC auto-type is not supported
+- Kitty window decorations are ugly on Gnome (fine on Plasma)
+- `redshift` is not compatible (use `gammastep`)
+- `imwheel` is not compatible
+- `nvidia-settings` is not compatible (coolbits, undervolting and overclocking)
+- Stuttering in games on XWayland
+- High latency in games on NVIDIA
-Minor issues: `imwheel` and `redshift` don't work on Wayland, drag and drop doesn't work on XWayland.
+- Drag and drop doesn't work on XWayland

+### Enabling on NVIDIA

+- Add `nvidia_drm.modeset=1` kernel module setting
+- Run `ln -s /dev/null /etc/udev/rules.d/61-gdm.rules`

 ## Windows VM